-In my opinion this mantra takes ‘Always be Helping’ the step further that it needs to go to make the buying experience more meaningful for all parties involved.
+In my opinion, this mantra takes ‘Always be Helping’ the step further than it needs to go to make the buying experience more meaningful for all parties involved.

 When you are always qualifying these strategies should become a logical part of your sales process: